-So you have a new puppy already or are planning on getting a new puppy soon.
+Got a new puppy? or planning on getting a new puppy soon.

 The first and most important thing that you can do to get both you and your puppy off to the right start is to enrol in puppy class.